 Online - Canada Post commits to providing a delivery scan event for every barcoded item that is successfully delivered or determined to be undeliverable and returned to the sender.
 This provides electronic confirmation of the delivery status.
 Upon delivery, or attempted delivery, the tracking number is scanned and the date and time are captured.
 This information is usually available immediately after delivery and no later than noon the next business day following delivery at canadapost.ca/track.

-Most Parcel Services include up to $100 Liability Coverage, including Prepaid Products.
-The availability and the limits of Liability Coverage may vary according to the nature of the items being shipped.
+Priority, Xpresspost and Expedited Parcel services include up to $100 Liability Coverage against loss or damage, including Prepaid products.
+First $100 of Liability coverage must be purchased for Regular Parcel.
+The availability and the limits of Liability Coverage may vary according to the nature of the items being shipped and the service used.
 Exceptions and conditions apply.
 See Limitation of Liability and Guarantee at canadapost.ca/generalterms for more information.

 Additional Liability Coverage

-Available in increments of $100, up to a maximum of $5,000 for most shipments, including Prepaid Products, for a fee.
+Additional liability coverage of up to $5,000 may be purchased for most shipments in increments of $100, including Prepaid envelopes and labels but excluding Flat rate boxes.
+With the exception of Priority service, where signature is a no-charge option, purchase of signature option is mandatory for additional Liability Coverage.
 All options must be selected at the time of shipping to ensure they are properly captured and linked to the unique tracking number.
 Certain exceptions apply.
 See General Terms and Conditions at canadapost.ca/generalterms for more information.

 Collect on Delivery Option